 For over ten years, October has been recognized in the United States as National Cyber Security Awareness Month (NCSAM).
 October is a month dedicated to doing our part to ensure the safety and security of information while online.

-Protect ePHI with a Five Step Action Plan
+HIPAA Security Rule: Protect ePHI Cybersecurity with a Five Step Action Plan

 The five step action plan listed below is not all inclusive.
-Rather, it does offer five reasonable and effective methods organizations and individuals can safeguard ePHI.
+Rather, it does offer five reasonable and effective methods organizations and individuals can use to safeguard ePHI.

 - Identifying activities that are acceptable and what company-owned resources may be accessed.